"What we feel is our "emotional truth"

 - better late than never.

-I refer to as the inner child places.
-I talk about inner child work
+are what I refer to as the inner child places.
+I talk about inner child

-to start learning to have some discernment at how we relate to our own
+work is to start learning to have some discernment at how we relate to our

 - like the critical parent voice - are just parts of our psyche, they do